-Currently, the Twin Cities FertilityCare Center is served by twelve practitioners teaching in eight area locations.
+Currently, the Twin Cities FertilityCare Center is served by eight practitioners teaching across the metro area.

 The Twin Cities FertilityCare Center is affiliated with the FertilityCare Centers of America.